groue/GRMustache/guides/runtime/helpers.md

 When GRMustache renders a section `{{#name}}...{{/name}}`, it looks for the `name` key in the [context stack](context_stack.md).
 GRMustache may find a string, an [array](loops.md), a [boolean](booleans.md), whatever, or a helper.
 It's here a matter of attaching code, instead of regular values, to the keys of your data objects.

-We'll cover below three techniques:
+We'll cover below two techniques:

 - specific selectors: one of your data objects implements a selector that matches a section name.
-- block helpers: one of your data objects returns a block through `valueForKey;`.
 - dedicated helper classes: one of your data objects returns a `<GRMustacheHelper>` object through `valueForKey:`.

-The first two techniques are easily implemented, but rather ad-hoc.
+The selector technique is easily implemented, but rather ad-hoc.
 The latest provides higher encapsulation and reusability, but you'll have to write a full Objective-C class.

 ## Helpers in action: implementing a localizing helper